abzzer/eBay-Reseller-Bot/README.md

 ## Usage
 - **Setup Discord Webhook:** Create a Discord webhook and provide its URL when prompted by the application.
-- **Input eBay URL:** Provide the eBay.co.uk URL of the listings page you wish to monitor.
+- **Input eBay URL:** Provide the eBay.co.uk URL of the listings page you wish to monitor, I advise you search for item you want Select BUY-IT-NOW and sort by lastesy or newest listing.
 - **Configure Parameters:** Input the desired profit margin (how much below the current lowest non-profitable price in the market), lowest acceptable purchase price (to ensure product is authentic), and how much below the current lowest non-profitable price in the market.
 - **Receive Notifications:** The application will send notifications to your Discord channel when it identifies listings within your defined profitable range.